MoNawaz101/Project-2-Crowdfunding-ETL/README.md

 - ERD diagram to show the relationships between the four tables

 [crowdfunding_db_schema.sql](crowdfunding_db_schema.sql)
-- Table schema for the database creates the foour tables (category, subcategory, contacts and campaign)
+- Table schema for the database creates the four tables (category, subcategory, contacts and campaign)

 [crowdfunding_queries.sql](crowdfunding_queries.sql)
 - Simple queries which select the data from each of the tables.
 These output the csv files in the [Crowdfunding Database Outputs](Crowdfunding Database Outputs) folder